-Such two-component TTS system is able to synthesize natural sounding speech from raw transcripts.
+Such a two-component TTS system is able to synthesize natural-sounding speech from raw transcripts.

 The FastPitch model generates mel-spectrograms and predicts a pitch contour from raw input text.
 In version 1.1, it does not need any pre-trained aligning model to bootstrap from.
-It allows to exert additional control over the synthesized utterances, such as:
+It allows exerting additional control over the synthesized utterances, such as:

-Speech synthesized with FastPitch has state-of-the-art quality, and does not suffer from missing/repeating phrases like Tacotron 2 does.
+Speech synthesized with FastPitch has state-of-the-art quality, and does not suffer from missing/repeating phrases as Tacotron 2 does.
 This is reflected in Mean Opinion Scores (details).

 The current version of the model offers even higher quality, as reflected in the pairwise preference scores (details).

 |0.435 ± 0.068